 Kendrick was expected to emerge as the WR3 alongside Justyn Ross and Tee Higgins for the 2019 season.
 Yet, an injury crisis in the DB room led to a career-altering change of position.
 Kendrick excelled against the receiving talent he’d been meant to be lining up alongside during spring practice.

-Within the space of months, Kendrick went from emergency cornerback to a second-team All-ACC select.
+Within months, Kendrick went from emergency cornerback to a second-team All-ACC selection.
 He made 15 starts as Clemson embarked on the defense of their national championship.
 Kendrick returned his first-ever interception for a touchdown against FSU, adding another interception against South Carolina.
 Furthermore, he flashed potential against the run with 3 tackles for loss among his 51 total tackles.

 The highs and lows of a college football career

 Considered a potential early-round prospect, Kendrick decided to return to school instead of the NFL.
 However, he wouldn’t return to Clemson.
 The playmaking cornerback was dismissed from the program and entered the transfer portal.

 Confusion surrounded his dismissal until Kendrick broke his silence on the subject.
 He called it a “breakdown in communication” with the school while he prioritized looking after his hospitalized son over being present on campus.

 An arrest for drug and weapon violations also shrouded his football career in mystery.
 As a result, Kendrick remained in the transfer portal until June.

 That’s when he found a new home.
 The Georgia Bulldogs had pursued Kendrick as a high school prospect.
 With the majority of their secondary departed to the NFL, the move made too much sense for both sides.
 The Bulldogs got a playmaker, and Kendrick got a new start and an opportunity to elevate his NFL Draft stock in the 2021 college football season.

 Reestablishing himself as one of the best in the nation